-Ocean Optics also offers the Breakout Box (HR4-BREAKOUT), a passive module that separates the signals from their 22-pin port to an array of standard connectors and headers, enabling easy access to a variety of features found in Ocean Optics' USB4000 Spectrometer.
+Ocean Optics also offers the Breakout Box (HR4-BREAKOUT), a passive module that separates the signals from their 30-pin port to an array of standard connectors and headers, enabling easy access to a variety of features found in Ocean Optics' HR2000+ Spectrometer.
 In addition to the accessory connector, the breakout box features a circuit board based on a neutral breadboard pattern that allows custom circuitry to be prototyped on the board itself.
-An adapter (USB-ADP-BB) is required to connect the 22-pin USB port connector on the USB4000 to the 30-pin connector on the Breakout Box.